gpeyre/2017-EJAM-quantum-ot/code/readme.md

 Mex
 ------

 You might want to re-compile for your architecture the mex files in tensor_logexp/, which are fast C implementation of logM/expM.
+The script compile_mex.m should be able to make the compilation.

 To enable the use of these fast mex file, set